MaxKolbe/file-management-system/README.md

 5. After inputting the details click on Apply/Save.
 And now, your server will use the same IP Address whenever it is connected to the router.
     ![](./public/Images/f.jpeg)

+## Bonus Setting up Google Auth

+#### Pre-requisites (npm packages that'll be used)
+- passport
+- passport-google-oauth20
+- express-session

+### Google Cloud Console Set-up
+1. First set up your application in google's cloud console.
+Go to [Google Cloud Console](https://console.cloud.google.com)
+2. Click `select a project` on the top bar and then create a new project.
+Then select that project.
+3. On the menu bar click on `APIs and Services` and then `Oauth Consent Screen` to configure your Consent Screen.
+Make sure your Audience is set to `External`
+4. Next, create an OAuth Client for the project, the button to create one should be immediately visible.
+Click on it.
+- Select your application type (Web).
+- Add an authorized javascript origin or origins i.e `http://localhost:3000`
+- Add an authorized redirect url.
+That is the URL to redirect to after authentication i.e `http://localhost:3000/auth/google/callback`
+- Download your credentials and add the client ID and Secret to your .env file.